home-assistant/home-assistant.io/source/_integrations/motionblinds_ble.markdown

 ha_integration_type: integration
 ---

-This integration adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
+The Motionblinds BLE {% term integration %} adds support for [Motionblinds](https://motionblinds.com/) Bluetooth motors.
 Beware that this integration does not work with *Eve Motionblinds* motors. *Eve Motionblinds* can be added to Home Assistant using the [HomeKit Device](https://www.home-assistant.io/integrations/homekit_controller/) integration.

 {% include integrations/config_flow.md %}